saratona/KSQLDB/README.md

 );
 ```

-In this way it is created a new topic `wikipedia.parsed.replica` that is a replica of `wikipedia.parsed`.
+In this way we created a new topic `wikipedia.parsed.replica` that is a replica of `wikipedia.parsed`.

 You have to register the same schema for the replicated topic as was created for the original topic.
 Run the file schema-replica.sh: